Context LatticeBy Private Memory Corp

 Required

-• Private v4 hosted baseline: 16+ vCPU host, 64+ GB RAM, GPU lane, 1-2 TB NVMe for retrieval indexes/snapshots
+• Hosted operator baseline: 16+ vCPU host, 64+ GB RAM, GPU lane, 1-2 TB NVMe for retrieval indexes/snapshots

 Storage layout